TheThingsNetwork/lorawan-stack/pkg/networkserver/mac/STICKY.md

 The RxParamSetup, RxTimingSetup, TxParamSetup and DlChannel MAC commands use the sticky answer mechanism:
 After an end device receives a {Command}Req, it will piggy back the associated {Command}Ans on every subsequent uplink until a class A downlink reaches the end device.
-This means that we will observe {Command}Ans even in the absence of a request.
+This means that we will observe {Command}Ans even in the absence of a request, and that we should generate a downlink in order to stop the end device from sending the {Command}Ans.
 We should allow this, provided the previous uplink messages did contain a {Command}Ans as well.
 A corollary of the sticky answer mechanism is that we should not schedule {Command}Req if an {Command}Ans was found in the last uplink received from the end device, as we cannot distinguish between a sticky answer and a real answer for the new {Command}Req.